 Mix & Match: The ability to mix and match finishes within large and smaller collections is expected to help drive case goods business at both upper-end and lower-priced resources.
-Several upper-end resources like Councill, Hickory Chair, Bernhardt and Century have long with vintage traditional for a look that mirrors the way consumers shop for interior settings.
+Several upper-end resources like Councill, Hickory Chair, Bernhardt and Century have long touted the a look that mirrors the way consumers shop for interior settings.